 Volunteer, Helen Ellis (seen here with handsome Micky) brings to Compassionate Accompaniment her years of experience as a carer for people with learning disabilities.
 She currently volunteers with Guide Dogs Scotland and in cancer care settings including hospice and oncology unit in FVH.
 Her role with CA involves introducing new people to our work via welcome and hospitality for events and workshops.

-She also offers her emotional support to people grieving and will be volunteering with CA as an end of life companion.
-Micky brings joy wherever he goes.
+She also offers her emotional support to people grieving and Micky brings joy wherever he goes.
 They are a fantastic duo and we are so grateful for the time and compassion they bring to all they do with us.